 90 or higher: Optimal.
 Keep it up!

 80-90: Well enough.
 Look at app recommendations for insights.

 Under 80: Pay attention; status will alert you if you’re over or undertraining.

 If your score is hitting 90 or higher, you are increasing training at an optimal rate.
 The goal is to keep the Readiness Score between 90-100, where you are maximizing improvement while staying ‘Safe.’

 Why tracking all workouts is essential?

 Tracking all your workouts will help keep you accountable for your training goals.
 Your Readiness, along with your nutrition, sleep, and emotional state, will mean you have all the information you need to establish patterns and modify your training.
-Interpreting how each score interacts with one another and impacts your Triton Score will offer insights that will drive your focus and direction.
+Interpreting how each score interacts with one another and impacts your Triton Score will offer insights to drive your focus and direction.
 Lastly, tracking Readiness will help keep you on track with the right workload increase to improve performance and minimize the risk of injury.